 Each year, there are players who do well at the US Open.
 Others?
 Not so much.
 And then there are the dark horse contenders who come up out of nowhere to shake up the leaderboard.

 We’ll take a look at the odds, cover the best bets to make, and even tell you the best online sportsbooks to legally and safely get in the game right here in Michigan.

 While the betting action really heats up the closer the US Open gets, the odds board stays active all year round.
 There’s often plenty of movement among the favorites, as well as dark-horse contenders who bear watching.
-Staying on top of where things stand is a piece of cake with our live odds tool.
+Staying on top of where things stand is a piece of cake with our futures odds tool.
 Let’s take a look at the current lay of the land.
 Tap the drop down menu at the top left of the screen to find odds for top players at year’s US Open Tournament.

 As Woods continues to grow long in the tooth, what are the chances that he’ll add some more hardware to the collection at golf’s US Open in 2021?
 Due to an unfortunate car accident, it’s not likely will be in the US Open field in 2021.

 It has been a long road back for Woods, who has battled numerous injuries since his dominant run in the early part of his career.
-As his Masters win indicates though, he’s about as close as he can be to the top of his game at his current age.
+As his Masters win indicated, though, he has a chance to win any time out.
+His recent car accident might just be another step back, though.

 One of the great things about betting on golf is the wide range of options you have available.
 Betting on the overall winner is certainly fun and potentially lucrative, but there are also other ways to enjoy one of golf’s signature events while getting some skin in the game.

 Let’s begin by taking a look at a bet type that captures attention throughout the season.

 The futures market for the US Open Championship stays active nearly year-round.
 The odds for the winner of the next edition are released soon after the current one finishes.
 You’ll see odds listed for all of the golfers who are expected to compete.